 - Puzzles, cards, and board games

-When you first come to us, your comprehensive evaluation process will allow us to determine the level of care that you require.
+When you first come to our treatment center, your comprehensive evaluation process will allow us to determine the level of care that you require.
 Some people step up from traditional outpatient therapy into one of our outpatient programs, such as our partial hospitalization program (PHP) or intensive outpatient program (IOP).
-Others may step up from IOP or PHP into our inpatient program.
+Others may step up from IOP or PHP into our inpatient program at Highland Ridge Hospital.
 We’re committed to providing a continuum of care across the lifespan in a variety of settings.

-As your time for discharge approaches, you’ll work with our discharge planner to determine what the most appropriate next steps in your recovery will be.
+As your time for discharge from our treatment center approaches, you’ll work with our discharge planner to determine what the most appropriate next steps in your recovery will be.
 You may step down from inpatient care to our IOP or PHP programs.
-Others may decide that they’ve made enough progress to transition back home with referrals to traditional outpatient therapy.
+Others may decide that they’ve made enough progress at Highland Ridge Hospital to transition back home with referrals to traditional outpatient therapy.
 Still others may require a more long-term placement.
 If this is the case, we will work with other centers to find an appropriate solution for your long term care needs.